dannycahyo/frontend-perf/README.md

 **Directory:** `list-virtualization`

-- Uses `react-virtualized` to efficiently render large lists by only rendering visible items, improving performance.
+- Uses `react-window` to efficiently render large lists by only rendering visible items, improving performance.

 ### 5. Prefetching with Next.js